Advancing African-Accented Speech Recognition: Epistemic Uncertainty-Driven Data Selection for Generalizable ASR Models: Background and Related Works

 \subsection{Challenges for African-accented ASR}

 State-of-the-art (SOTA) ASR technologies, powered by deep learning and neural network architectures like transformers, achieve high accuracy with Standard American English and major European languages.
 However, they often fail with African accents due to high variability in pronunciation and lack of quality speech data \cite{koenecke2020racial, das2021best}.
 This results in racial bias, poor performance, and potential social exclusion as speakers might alter their speech to be understood \cite{koenecke2020racial, koenecke21_spsc, chiu18_interspeech, mengesha2021don}.
-Enhancing ASR for African languages is crucial for equitable voice recognition, especially in healthcare, education, and customer service.
-Solutions should focus on diversifying training datasets and developing robust modeling techniques tailored to these languages unique characteristics.
+Enhancing Automatic Speech Recognition (ASR) for African languages is crucial for achieving equitable voice recognition, particularly in healthcare, education, and customer service.
+Solutions should focus on diversifying training datasets and developing robust modeling techniques tailored to the unique characteristics of these languages.